saferpay/sndbx/texts/interfaces.md

   <span class="glyphicon glyphicon-exclamation-sign" style="color: rgb(240, 169, 43);font-size: 55px;float: left;height: 75px;margin-right: 15px;margin-top: 0px;"></span>
   <p><strong>Important Note:</strong> In case you are using Saferpay Business <strong>without</strong> the corresponding license, the API will throw an error (see above) in this case, you'll have three options to proceed:</p>
   <ul>
-    <li><p><strong>Option 1:</strong> Getting a Business license!
-You can contact your sales contact and ask for a change to Saferpay Business, so you have access to the needed functions!</p></li>
+    <li><p><strong>Option 1:</strong> Get a Business license!
+You can contact your sales contact and ask for a change to Saferpay Business, so you have access to the needed functions.</p></li>
     <li><p><strong>Option 2:</strong> Redo the integration!
 If you are not happy with option 1, another option would be to redo the whole integration, with the <a href="Integration_PP.html">Payment Page</a> in mind. </p></li>
-    <li><p><strong>Option 3:</strong> If you are using an official plug-in/integration from our partners, it may be only necessary to switch over to the Payment Page interface inside the shop-configuration. <strong>A complete re-integration won't be necessary in this particular case.</strong> When in doubt, please consult the user-manual, or contact the plug-in manufacturer directly! </p></li>
+    <li><p><strong>Option 3:</strong> If you are using an official plug-in/integration from our partners, it may be only necessary to switch over to the Payment Page interface inside the shop-configuration. <strong>A complete re-integration won't be necessary in this particular case.</strong> When in doubt, please consult the user-manual, or contact the plug-in manufacturer directly. </p></li>
-    <li><p><strong>Furthermore:</strong> If you have a Saferpay Business-contract, but still recieve this error, please contact your sales-contact on this issue!</p></li>
+    <li><p><strong>Furthermore:</strong> If you have a Saferpay Business contract, but still recieve this error, please contact your sales contact.</p></li>
   </ul>
 </div><br />